Portland Beavers: Return to the Pacific Coast League: 1919–1972

 In 1946, the Beavers fell to the bottom half of the league, finishing in seventh place, 41 games out of first.
-In 1947 Eddie Basinski joined the Beavers, and they finished third, losing to the Los Angeles Angels in the first round of the playoffs.
+In 1947, Eddie Basinski joined the Beavers, and they finished third, losing to the Los Angeles Angels in the first round of the playoffs.
 The team drew, up to then, a team record of 421,000 fans that season.
 This record would stand for the Beavers until the 2001 season when Triple-A Baseball returned to Portland.

-In 1948, the team finish fifth, followed by a sixth-place finish in 1949.
+In 1948, the team finished fifth, followed by a sixth-place finish in 1949.
 The 1949 season began the integration of the Pacific Coast League as Frankie Austin and Luis Marquez became Beavers.
 Beginning with the 1950 season, the Beavers finished fourth for four straight years.
 Clay Hopper, who had been Jackie Robinson's manager when he played for the Montreal Royals in 1946, was named the team's manager in 1952.
 This year also marked the first year the Pacific Coast League was classified by the NAPBL as an "open league."
 The open league was a step above Triple-A, and was an attempt by the Pacific Coast League to be considered the third major league.

 Plans for a new ballpark were announced by the team in 1953.
-Originally the team planned to build a new stadium at 82nd and Holgate in Southeast Portland.
+Originally, the team planned to build a new stadium at 82nd and Holgate in Southeast Portland.
 Due to the Korean War, among other issues, the stadium never came to fruition.
-In 1954 the team dropped again to the bottom of the league.
-After the 1954 season the team went up for sale to the community via public stock, which resulted in 2,400 new owners for the 1955 season.
-With the change the Beavers rose to fifth place, only nine games back of first.
+In 1954, the team dropped again to the bottom of the league.
+After the 1954 season, the team went up for sale to the community via company's shares offered to the general public, which resulted in 2,400 new owners for the 1955 season.
+With the change, the Beavers rose to fifth place, only nine games back of first.

 In 1956, the Beavers left the now-demolished Vaughn Street Park to move into 25,000-seat Multnomah Stadium, today's Providence Park.
 Throughout most of the 1960s, the Beavers were the Triple-A affiliate of the American League Cleveland Indians, nurturing such future stars as "Sudden" Sam McDowell, Lou "Mad Dog" Piniella, and Luis "El Gigante" Tiant.
 Later major league affiliations included the Minnesota Twins and Philadelphia Phillies.

 In 1961, the Beavers signed the 56-year-old Satchel Paige.
 He pitched 25 innings for the Beavers, striking out 19 and giving up 18 earned runs without recording a decision.